Dave Krusen

-David Karl Krusen (born March 10, 1966) is an American musician who is best known for being the first drummer for the American rock band Pearl Jam, and for his work on the band's debut album, Ten.
-Krusen was also a member of the bands Hovercraft and Unified Theory, and was previously the drummer for Candlebox from 1997–1999 and 2015–2017.
+David Karl Krusen (born March 10, 1966) is an American musician.
+Krusen is best known as the first drummer for the American rock band Pearl Jam and for his work on the band's debut album, Ten.
+Krusen was also a member of the bands Hovercraft and Unified Theory.
+He was also the drummer for Candlebox from 1997 to 1999 and from 2015 to 2017.

-Krusen was inducted into the Rock and Roll Hall of Fame as a member of Pearl Jam on April 7, 2017, and being the only former member of the band to be inducted.
+Krusen was inducted into the Rock and Roll Hall of Fame as a member of Pearl Jam on April 7, 2017.

 Biography

 Early life

 Krusen was born in Tacoma, Washington and grew up in the town of Gig Harbor along with his two brothers and sister.
 He was into Elvis Presley and Chuck Berry when he was young, and later got into The Beatles, Led Zeppelin, The Rolling Stones, The Who, The Police, and Neil Young.
 Krusen began playing locally in the Seattle area in 1979 while he was in high school.
 His first band, Outrigger, was formed with his friends from high school.
 Throughout the 1980s, Krusen had several stints playing with Seattle area musical acts, including Boibs, Agent Boy, Gary Williams, Tramps of Panic, Liar's Club, Hard Time, and WarmDrive.